Codesai/website/_posts/2019-12-17-docker-workshop.md

   - How Docker improve the previous problem?
   - How Docker can help us?

-After that I wanted to create an small exercise where the people could assemble two different applications with different languages and let them see one of the advantages of Docker. **Removing the complexity on dedicated infrastructure** for a concrete language/stack.
+And the small exercise consist on assembling two different applications with different languages and let people see one of the advantages of Docker. **Removing the complexity of dedicated infrastructure** for a concrete language/stack.

-And for the last trick I wanted them to see how easy is to build, push an image and publish your Docker container in a famous service as Heroku.
-So in the last part of the workshop we do that explained with some easy steps that can be also found on the README of the Heroku folder.
+And for the last trick I wanted them to see how easy is to build, push an image and publish your Docker container in a famous service like Heroku.
+So in the last part of the workshop we do that.
+The steps explaining how to do publish your app on Heroku can be also found on the README file inside of the *heroku/* folder from the root of the repository.

-So I want you to check it yourself and bring me some feedback and enjoy what I prepared too. **Let's Dockerize everything!!**.
+So I want you to check it yourself and bring me some feedback and enjoy what I prepared. **Let's Dockerize everything!!**.

 Here is the repository with the content and the exercises. **Each folder has a README.md** explaining what to do.
-The main README.md is just theory of Docker.
+The main README.md is just the theory of Docker.
 Enjoy!
 [Docker Workshop Repo](https://github.com/Groxalf/docker-workshop)